Current SIG Chair:

-- To hold a highly productive and informative SIG meeting each year at the Pediatric Academic Societies meetings.
+The Pediatric Clinical Research Network SIG holds a highly productive and informative SIG meeting each year at the Pediatric Academic Societies (PAS) meeting.

 - Dr. Neal Halfon of UCLA presented Life Course Intervention Research Network (LCI-RN).
 This goal of this recently funded HRSA/MCHB network is to identify better ways of improving life course trajectories for children and families, with an emphasis on reducing health disparities among diverse and vulnerable populations.